• Skip to main content

 • Nuts - Fold some crushed nuts into the batter for pancakes with a touch of crunch.

-How to Make Pancakes With Almond Flour
+How to Make Grain Free Pancakes

 Almond flour, baking powder and salt combined in a large mixing bowl.

-STEP 1: Sift baking powder, almond flour, and salt into a large mixing bowl or use a whisk to combine.
+STEP 1: Sift baking powder, almond flour, and salt into a large bowl or use a whisk to combine.

 Milk, eggs and vanilla added to the dry ingredients in a large mixing bowl.

-Almond flour pancake batter resting in a large mixing bowl.
+Grain free pancake batter resting in a large mixing bowl.

 STEP 3: Leave the mixture to stand for 5 minutes before frying the pancakes.

-Tip
+Expert Tip

-While cooking, keep cooked pancakes on a baking sheet in a preheated oven or toaster oven set to 250 degrees Fahrenheit.
+Keep cooked pancakes warm by placing them on a baking sheet in a preheated oven or toaster oven set to 250F until you're ready to serve.

 A stack of grain free pancakes topped with maple syrup and fresh berries on a white plate.